 If you’re a freelancer, you can also consider German Freelancer Visa which grants residency for from six months to three years.

 When you’re looking for an apartment, don’t forget to ask if the rent covers the internet.
-If it isn’t, please note that you might need to pay €30 internet fee per month.
-As this is costly, looking for a place with internet connection will be a better solution.
+If it isn’t, please note that you might need to pay a €30 internet fee per month.
+As this is costly, looking for a place with an internet connection will be a better solution.

 The Wifi speed in Berlin could range from 18 Mbps to 30 Mbps.